 The “oil” of the Spirit flows down from the Head and covers the Body of Christ:

-It is like the precious ointment upon the head, that ran down upon the beard, even Aaron's beard: that went down to the skirts of his garments; (Psalms 133:2)
+It is like the precious oil upon the head, running down on the beard, the beard of Aaron, running down on the edge of his garments.
+(Psalms 133:2)

 The Holy Spirit is as seven lamps that burn brightly before the God of the whole earth.
 The Holy Spirit shines from the Body of Christ bringing wisdom, understanding, counsel, knowledge, the obedient fear of the Lord, judgment, righteousness, justice, power to break every bondage of sin and corruption, to every person on the earth who is willing to receive the Divine redemption that is in Christ.